GranotOn/GranotOn/README.md

 ### Hi there 👋

-My name is On (Owen in English).
-I'm an aspiring web developer mainly focused on the back-end, but I also love using React.
+My name is On and I'm an aspiring web developer mainly focused on the back-end, but I also love using React.

 - 🔭 I’m currently working on a multiplayer tic-tac-toe web application, implemented with Express, React, SocketIO and more!
 - 🌱 I’m currently learning Go, through building an interpeter with an awesome book I've found: "Writing An Interpreter In Go" by Thorsten Ball.